CosmologyTaskForce/CosmologyExercise/README.md

 What is this
 ================================
-Some easy excersizes are droped into this repo.
+Some easy excersizes are dropped into this repo.

 List of problems